OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 | raw      | Tries to output the internal representation (string or json) of the input transformed data |

 > For 'template' check https://github.com/OpenAF/openaf-opacks/blob/master/oafproc/docs/TEMPLATE.md

+> For 'log' you can use 'logtheme' or the environment variable 'OAFP_LOGTHEME' with a JSON/SLON map with the colors to use '(errorLevel: red, warnLevel: yellow, timestamp: bold)'

 ---